nhorton06/DBDPrediction/README.md

 **Public Cloud App**: [Render App](https://dbd-calculator.onrender.com/) *Note: this site may take a few minutes to load after periods of inactivity*

+**Extra Credit CI Build**: The Render service has an associated webhook which is now associated within Docker Hub to the project.
+Whenever the image in Docker Hub is updated, it will trigger the webhook on Render to deploy the newest version.

 **Credits & Attribution**: See [LICENSE](LICENSE) for attribution of game assets and third-party resources.